JimLynchCodes/AngularJS-UGAT/README.md

 <div name="Q7"></div>
 ### Q7.
 My boss says we don't have enough time for testing.
 What should I do?
 Remind him that nobody wants 99% code.
 Every project should be given the earnest effort that it deserves, and nothing should be done half-heartedly.
 If there isn't enoguh time for perfect code, the project shouldn't begin in the first place.
 If he's worried about efficiency, remind him that a lot of buggy code is not as good as some code that works perfectly.
 Release in small interations of working software.
+Remind him about the cost of rework and how you'll eventually be making changes and pushing code for a project that has already gone live.

 <div name="Q8"></div>
 ### Q8.
 Can't we just manually test everything?
 Manually testing is easy for incredibly small projects, but as the codebase grows manual testing quickly becomes time-consuming, expensive, error-prone, and just plan infeasible.
 You can't take advantage of all the browsers on Sauce Labs, and you get any automatically generated reports from manual testing.
 Manual testing should only really be used as a last resort and a means for exposing useful exploratory tests (that could then be automated once found).

 <div name="Q9"></div>
 ### Q9.
-Will the theory of Triplex Testing work for [insert favorite platform here]?
+Will the theory of UGAT work for [insert favorite platform here]?
 Yes!
 Although in this guidebook I focused on JavaScript and AngularJS, the theory of combining acceptance, unit, and e2e tests can be applied to virtually any front-end platform, and even backend software as well!

 <div name="Q10"></div>